Under Pressure To Bid Up Growth, EBay Parts Ways With Its CEO

 Devin Wenig, who has been eBay's CEO since 2015, will be replaced in the short term by Scott Schenkel, its chief financial officer, while the company looks for a permanent successor.

 EBay has come under pressure this year from activist investors who are pushing it to sell off parts of its business and boost its stock price and sales growth.
-The company has lost ground to Amazon, the dominant Internet retailer, and struggled to attract both buyers and sellers to its site.
+The company has lost ground to Amazon, the dominant Internet retailer, and has struggled to attract both buyers and sellers to its site.

 In January, the hedge funds Elliott Management and Starboard Value revealed they had taken stakes in eBay and said the company should break itself up.
 Two months later, eBay agreed to give the funds seats on its board and announced a strategic review.